BellCubeDev/site-testing/README.md

 ## 1. The Simple Way (Windows Only)

 If you haven't already, install Node Package Manager (NPM) and RubyGems.
-Once you've done that, open a command prompt in the project's root directory and run the command `.vscode\build.bat`
+Once you've done that, open a command prompt or PowerShell window in the project's root directory and run the command `.vscode\build.ps1`

 ## 2. The Slightly-More-Complicated Way (GitHub Actions)